Stepping up our support for Electric Vehicles

 What is East Cambridgeshire District Council doing?

 In Spring 2023, we installed 24 electric vehicle charging points across three of our district car parks.
 The 7kW charge point units are located at Barton Road Car Park and Newnham Street Car Park in Ely, and Clay Street Car Park in Soham.
-The units should be fully operational in Summer 2023.
 The project is supported by Connected Kerb, an electric vehicle infrastructure specialist, and the Energy Saving Trust.

 We are committed to doing more to help speed up the availability of charge points, and will update this website with more information soon.